molessom-8/molessom-8/README.md

 # Hi, I'm Zakarya 👋🏾 👩🏾‍💻
-Front end web developer originally from Morooco,residing in Malaysia at the moment.
+Front end web developer originally from Morocco,residing in Malaysia at the moment.
 I am passionate about developing the best user experience through front end development.
 Love to learn and discover new things.
 As a self-taught developer, I am a fast and very resourceful learner.
 I can work well independently or on a team.

 <div align="left">
   <a href="https://twitter.com/elquaraoui">